aequitas/macos-menubar-wireguard/README.md

     - Start the App and get a dialog indicating the app is not signed
     - Go to: Preferences->Security & Privacy->General and click "Open Anyway"

+# License

+This software as a whole is licensed under GPL-3.0

+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

 # Todo/Readmap

 - Tests!